gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

     * Make sure you don't have an outdated installation of GFWL Marketplace and LIVE.
 Remove them if you do.
     * Download latest [GFWL Redistributables](https://community.pcgamingwiki.com/files/file/1012-microsoft-games-for-windows-live/).
     * Install :material-file-download:`gfwllivesetup.exe`, :material-file-download:`wllogin_64.msi` and :material-file-download:`xliveredist.msi`.
-    !!! note "What's the Marketplace?"
+    !!! question "What's the Marketplace?"
         While you do get the Marketplace, don't bother opening it or trying to make it work.
 Marketplace is not functional, but still must be installed for GFWL itself to work.
 ???+ info "Signing in"
     !!! warning ""